 The core course involves a site visit to a museum or gallery to study film in institutional contexts beyond the cinema.
 There are a number of workshops during the year where you will develop your particular approach to researching and writing about film.

-The remainder of your programme is completed with the selection of two of our option modules.
+The remainder of your programme is completed with the selection of several of our optional modules.

 Modules change from year to year but include: